JimMiller-0/attempt1/README.md

 Hello,

 This is my first repo.
-I created to practice coding, specifically in python.
+I created it to practice coding, specifically in python.

 have a good day!